CREDIT SPREAD TOPIC FOR BFM EXAM 2023

 Spread risk is not related to contractual guarantees, but rather stems from the intersection of interest rates, credit rating and opportunity costs.
 There are actually two types of spread risk, although they are not mutually exclusive.

-- True – spread risk, represents the probability that the market value of a contract or a specific instrument will decrease based on the actions of the counterparty.
+- True-spread risk, represents the probability that the market value of a contract or a specific instrument will decrease based on the actions of the counterparty.
 If a bond issuer defaults on its bond obligations but makes other financial mistakes that lower the issuer’s credit rating, the value of the bonds is likely to decline.
 Spread risk is assumed by an investor.

 - Credit spreads are the difference between the yields of different debt instruments.
 The lower – the default risk – the lower the required interest rate; & vice versa i.e. higher default risks come with higher interest rates.
 The opportunity cost of accepting lower default risk is therefore higher interest income.
 Spread risk is an important but often neglected component of income investing.

-A credit spread is the difference in yield between a bond and another debt security having the same maturity but different credit quality.
+A credit spread is a difference in yield between a bond and another debt security having the same maturity but different credit quality.
 Credit spreads between Treasuries and other bond issues are measured in basis points, with a 1% difference in yield equaling a spread of 100 basis points.